 Some examples are Dessert & Dance, Bakesales, etc.

 Dessert & Dance - a fundraiser that combines snacking on home-made desserts and dancing to big band jazz, with performances by the All-City Jazz Band and special guests, The BIG Band.
-Included are dance lessons put on by Bruce Sahlstrom.
+Included are dance lessons put on by local dance instructors.
 This event is open to the public and gives our Jazz band a chance to perform in a different venue.
 Members not performing are involved with serving desserts, set-up for the event, baking desserts, decorating, silent auction, clean-up, etc. This event is run by Junior and Senior members only as profits from this event have traditionally been used to subsidize trip costs.

 Individual Fundraiser means that the more you sell or work, the more profit you earn towards your own individual fundraising balance.
 Members can choose to participate in Individual fundraisers.
 Go to the Fundraising Policy to see what the earned funds can be applied to.